-For nearly 90 years, the Tampa Garden Club has been serving our community.
-Our members strive to encourage horticulture and urban gardening, and to promoting the cultivation, preservation, and improvement of the urban landscape through educational programs and direct financial support for organizations dedicated to environmental conservation and civic improvement.
+The Tampa Garden Club has been serving our community for nearly over 90 years.
+Our members strive to encourage horticulture and urban gardening, and promoting the cultivation, preservation, and improvement of the urban landscape through educational programs and financial support for organizations dedicated to environmental conservation and civic improvement.

-This year we have re-landscaped the front of the historic Peter O’Knight house at 245 Hyde Park Avenue.
-The landscaper, our own Anni Ellis, worked with the preservation committee and used historically accurate plants.
-You will see little gem magnolias, gardenias, apostle iris, cement pots of Carolina jasmine, morning glory growing on the black wrought iron fencing, and much more.
-Be sure to visit it.
+We re-landscaped the front of the historic Peter O’Knight House (245 Hyde Park Avenue).
+The landscaper, our own Anni Ellis, worked with the preservation committee and used historically accurate plants!
+There you will see little gem magnolias, gardenias, apostle iris, cement pots of Carolina jasmine, morning glory growing on the black wrought-iron fencing, and much more.
+We invite you to visit it!

 We also improved the landscaping around the American Legion, Post #5, on Kennedy Boulevard.
-Trees have had to be trimmed or removed and stumps ground.
-Irrigation was installed.
+Trees have had to be trimmed or removed and stumps shortened.
+Irrigation was also installed.
 Greenworks and Oasis have worked hard to get this done.
 We installed peanut plant, agave, bromeliads, and more.
-Thanks to Weeders Garden Club and Sprout Gardening on Gandy for you support and guidance.
-Click here to see pictures: Am Legion
+Thanks to Weeder’s Garden Club and Sprout Gardening on Gandy for all your support and guidance.